npo-poms/api-clients/README.md

 It is split up in several modules.
 These are the important ones:

-* [`frontend-api-client`](frontend-api-client) Provides clients for the [NPO Frontend API](https://rs.poms.omroep.nl) and Pages Update API, implemented using resteasy, which creates proxies for the actuall java rest interfaces
+* [`frontend-api-client`](frontend-api-client) Provides clients for the [NPO Frontend API](https://rs.poms.omroep.nl) and Pages Update API, implemented using resteasy, which creates proxies for the actual java rest interfaces

 * [`client-extras`](client-extras) Provides some utilities which will make interaction with some of the calls simpler.